lkcozy/code-notes/notes/communication/writing/writing_management.md

 - While it may be `tempting`(attractive) to do sth
 - `Envision`(image) what you want your career and life to look like.
 - You’ll gain a more valuable `outlook`(insights) by `triangulating advice` (combining different suggestions) from multiple mentors at the same time.
+- Get a `sponsor`(supporter) with power and have them advocate on your behalf for an immediate1 catch-up.

 ## Questions